sinrabanse/Practicum_project_11/README.md

 # Practicum_project_11
- My eleventh project from Practicum course
+ My eleventh project from Practicum course.
+"Forecasts and Predictions"

  What was used in the project: Python, Jupyter notebook.
 Libraries: pandas, matplotlib, seaborn, sklearn.

-Project Description
+# Project Description

 I am data analyst in the gym chain Model Fitness.
 In order to fight churn, Model Fitness has digitized a number of its customer profiles.
 My task is to analyze them and come up with a customer retention strategy.